taromUW/week6class/README.md

 1. A description of the scenario your project is operating in.
-    My project:  is a note managing scenario where
+    My project:  It is a note managing scenario where
-        1. Users can register, log in securely, and manage their notes.
+        1. Users can register, login, and manage their notes.
-        2. Users can add title, content and category.
+        2. Users can add title, content and category of notes.
-        3. By default User authorization role is provided.
-        4. Can do a text search in note title.
+        4. User role can add/update their notes.
         5. Admin role can add/update/delete a Category.
+        6. can do a text search in note title.

 2. A description of what problem your project seeks to solve.
     Providing a note management functionality for me and my family members to create, read, update, and delete notes.
 It helps to organizing notes by category.